 - (ii) Moreover, Instruction No. 27.5 of Electricity Supply Instruction Manual talks about the reduction in the Contract Demand by HT/ EHT Consumers.
-A perusal of the instruction will reveal that the Consumer was to apply for reduction in Contract Demand by applying on prescribed A&A Form which was duly done by Complainant. - (iii) Similarly, Para 25 of 'Conditions of Supply' also prescribes only submission of A&A as prescribed by the PSPCL.

-Consumer having submitted requisite A&A form for reduction of load/ CD from 2500 kVA to 600 kVA and the same having been accepted w.e.f.
-17.01.2018, no fault could be found against the Consumer for failing to amend cluster agreement, the same being not required under law.
+A perusal of the instruction will reveal that the consumer was to apply for reduction in Contract Demand by applying on prescribed A&A Form which was duly done by the Complainant. - (iii) Similarly, Para 25 of 'Conditions of Supply' also prescribes only submission of A&A form as prescribed by the PSPCL.
+The Consumer having submitted requisite A & A form for reduction of load/ CD from 2500 kVA to 600 kVA and the same having been accepted w.e.f.17.01.2018, no fault could be attributed to the consumer for not amending the cluster agreement.
+It's pertinent to mention here that no one had even informed the consumer at that point of time and even for a longer period the requirement of amending the Cluster Agreement.
+In fact, there was no such provision in law which required the amendment in the Cluster Agreement.
+Moreover, whether it's Cluster agreement or A&A Form, both these agreements were entered with PSPCL and in terms of common

-- D. Whether under any of the provision of the Electricity Act, 2003 or any Regulation, it is mandatory to amend cluster agreement. - (i) Besides, Electricity Act, Supply Code, Conditions of Supply and Electricity Supply Instructions Manual, the Draft Agreement (Annexure '6' of ESIM 2017) in Condition No. 3 (c) talks of extension in Contract Demand.
-However, neither any requirement/ condition had been put forward nor any mandate of the submission of new/ afresh draft agreement for cluster as regard to reduction of CD had been specified to be entered into between the parties.
-The draft agreement does not talk of requirement of the submission of new/ afresh draft agreement in case the CD is reduced. - (ii) The Regulation 4.3 of the Supply Code, 2014 is relevant to billing of Cluster Sub Station.
-Regulation 4.3 is reproduced herein below for consideration:
+- law jurisprudence the later agreement shall always prevail over the previous one. - (D) Whether under any of the provision of the Electricity Act, 2003 or any regulation, it is mandatory to amend cluster agreement. - (i) That besides Electricity Act, Supply Code, Conditions of Supply and Electricity Supply Instructions Manual, the Draft Agreement (Annexure '6' of ESIM 2017) in Condition No. 3(c) talks of extension in Contract Demand.
+However, neither any requirement/ condition has been put forward nor any mandate of the submission of new/ afresh draft agreement for cluster as regard to reduction of CD has been specified to be entered into between the parties.
+The draft agreement did not talk of requirement of the submission of new/ afresh draft agreement in case the CD is reduced. - (ii) That Reg.4.3 of the Supply Code, 2014 is relevant to billing of Cluster Sub Station.
+Regulation 4.3 is reproduced herein below for your kind consideration:-

-"4.3 Cluster Sub-Stations
+" 4.3 Cluster Sub-Stations

-4.3.1 A group of new/existing HT/EHT consumers having their total contract demand above 4000 kVA, may jointly install a 33 kV or higher voltage cluster Sub-Station to be owned and maintained by them.
-The supply of electricity shall be provided by the distribution licensee to the cluster sub- station at a voltage as specified in Regulation 4.2 above based on the sanctioned contract demand of the cluster sub-station in the premises of the leader of the group & actual cost of the HT/EHT line from feeding grid sub-station to cluster sub-station along with bay shall be payable by the constituent members of the group.
+4.3.1 [A group of new/existing HT/EHT consumers having their total contract demand above 4000 kVA, may jointly install a 33 kV or higher voltage cluster Sub-Station to be owned and maintained by them.
+The supply of electricity shall be provided by the distribution licensee to the cluster sub- station at a voltage as specified in Regulation 4.2 above based on the sanctioned contract demand of the cluster sub-station in the premises of the leader of the group & actual cost of the HT/EHT line from feeding grid substation to cluster sub-station along with bay shall be payable by the constituent members of the group.]

-4.3.2 4 [The Licensee shall sanction the contract demand of the cluster sub-station and individual consumers connected to the cluster sub-station provided the contract demand of the cluster shall not be less than sum total of sanctioned contract demands of constituent members of the group.]
+4.3.2 [The Licensee shall sanction the contract demand of the cluster sub-station and individual consumers connected to the cluster sub-station provided the contract demand of the cluster shall not be less than sum total of sanctioned contract demands of constituent members of the group.]